Mark Bonner (football manager): Coaching career

 Due to the curtailing of the 2019–20 season caused by the COVID-19 pandemic, Bonner's first match as permanent head coach did not come for six months until Cambridge United knocked Championship side Birmingham City out of the first round of the 2020–21 EFL Cup.

 Bonner's first full season as a manager was hugely successful for Cambridge United, both in team and personal honours.
 In September, he was named League Two Manager of the Month after an unbeaten start saw Cambridge United top of the league with seven points and without conceding a goal.
 He won his second monthly award in January after an unbeaten month of three wins and two draws saw the U's return to the top of the table.
 Cambridge United continued their encouraging form into the final stretch of the season and, after spurning two chances to secure promotion with surprise losses to Stevenage and Harrogate Town, a 3–0 win at home to Grimsby Town saw them confirm a second placed finish, and promotion to League One for the first time since 2002.

-On 10 May 2021, Bonner signed a new 3-year contract with the club.
+On 10 May 2021, Bonner signed a new three-year contract with the club.
+Bonner led Cambridge to a 1–0 away win to Premier League Newcastle United in the FA Cup third round in January 2022.
+On 14 September 2023, Bonner signed a new "long term" contract with the club, but two months later he was sacked with the club sitting in 18th position, four points above the relegation zone.
+A 3–0 defeat to Lincoln City was the club's third defeat in a row, and they had picked up just one win in the previous thirteen league matches at the time of his departure.

+Gillingham manager

+In May 2024, Bonner was appointed manager of Gillingham.
+An unbeaten start to the season saw Bonner named the League Two Manager of the Month for August 2024.
+Bonner was dismissed from his role on 5 January 2025.

+Return to Cambridge United

+On 19 February 2025, Bonner returned to Cambridge United as director of football.